-Spring is the best time to cleanse for addressing buildup of Ama.
+Fall and Spring are the best times to cleanse for addressing buildup of Ama and rejuvenating the entire system.
 Ama will have accumulated the most during the winter season, and addressing this accumulation once spring thaw hits will help prevent imbalances and disease complications.
 In the fall, a cleanse is best performed in combination with a long rejuvenation phase, to strengthen the system for the harsh winter season.

 View our latest webinar on seasonal cleansing!